gcgov/sipxecs-voicemail-transcription/README.md

 This project extends sipxcom voicemail email notifications to include a voice to text transcription.
 Requirements:
 - sipxcom
 - Python3
+- Google Cloud Project
-- Credentials for the Google CLOUD SPEECH API (https://cloud.google.com/speech/)
+ 	 - Project needs access to the Google Cloud Storage API (https://cloud.google.com/storage/) and the Google Cloud Speech API (https://cloud.google.com/speech/)
+ 	 - In the Google Cloud Console, create and download Application Service Credentials as a JSON file

 ## Installing with install.sh
  1. Download entire package into a local directory
  2. cd into that directory and run install.sh
- 3. Sign up for Google Cloud Speech API
+ 3. Save Google Cloud Application Credentials JSON file as `/usr/voicemailtranscription/credentials/SipxecsVoicemailtoText.json`
- 	 1. Generate the app credentials JSON file.
-Save the json credentials as `./credentials/SipxecsVoicemailtoText.json`
-	 2. Set Environment variable `GOOGLE_APPLICATION_CREDENTIALS = ./credentials/SipxecsVoicemailtoText.json` CentOS6: Run command: `export GOOGLE_APPLICATION_CREDENTIALS=/usr/voicemailtranscription/credentials/SipxecsVoicemailtoText.json`

 ## Manual Install for CentOS 6
  1. Install Python3 and pip